 What is a Teen Science Café?

-A series of free, fun, out-of-school events where teens get to socialize over food and refreshments and have the opportunity to talk with local scientists and engineers about current cutting-edge ideas in science and technology, all in a relaxed and informal setting.
+A series of free, fun, out-of-school events where teens get to socialize over food and refreshments and have the opportunity to talk with local scientists and engineers about current cutting-edge ideas in science and technology, all in a relaxed and informal (out-of-school) setting.

 Teen Science Cafés are for teens, by teens.
 A core group of Teen Leaders, with the committed mentorship of an adult, plan and run the café themselves.
 They make welcome as diverse of a teen crowd as possible—diverse in ethnicity, culture, gender, and motivations for learning about science.
 Teen Science Cafés are not just for the science geeks; they are for all curious teens.
 Along the way, teen organizers gain a host of leadership skills.